hhkaos/awesome-arcgis/front-end/technologies/leaflet/README.md

 ## Community
 * [Esri Leaflet group at GeoNet](https://geonet.esri.com/groups/esri-leaflet)
 * [Questions at Stackoverflow](http://stackoverflow.com/search?q=%5Bleaflet%5D+and+%5Barcgis%5D+or+%5Besri-leaflet%5D+or+%5Bleaflet%5D+and+%5Besri%5D+)
+* If you need help with a specific plugin/project try at the repository issues

 ## People you should know
 They don't work on the support team but they contribute to the projects and share insight related to this technology so we recommend you follow them.